matplotlib/matplotlib/doc/users/explain/fonts.rst

 - as a path (``'path'``) in the SVG
 - as string in the SVG with font styling on the element (``'none'``)

 When saving via ``'path'`` Matplotlib will compute the path of the glyphs used as vector paths and write those to the output.
-The advantage of this is that the SVG will look the same on all computers independent of what fonts are installed.
+The advantage of doing so is that the SVG will look the same on all computers independent of what fonts are installed.
 However the text will not be editable after the fact.
-In contrast saving with ``'none'`` will result in smaller files and the text will appear directly in the markup.
+In contrast, saving with ``'none'`` will result in smaller files and the text will appear directly in the markup.
 However, the appearance may vary based on the SVG viewer and what fonts are available.